mmeendez8/mmeendez8.github.io/_posts/2024-02-02-amf-pitch-calibration.md

 mathjax: n
 ---

 I have been working in sports analytics for 2 years now.
 I am mainly focusing on the computer vision side of things but saying "sports analytics" is a good way to make it sound more interesting.
 My goal is simple: extract as much information as possible from sports event video feeds and ensure the data is high-quality.
 In order to achieve this, I must be able to pinpoint the real world location of the objects observed in the video feed.
 In other words, I need to map pixels in the video feed to real world coordinates.
 That mapping is what I refer to as homography.
 I have already written a post in the company blog about this.
-If you are interested in why it matters and what it can be used for, you can check it out [here](https://statsbomb.com/articles/football/creating-better-data-ai-homography-estimation/).
+If you are interested in why it matters and what it can be used for, you can check it out [here](https://statsbomb.com/articles/football/creating-better-data-ai-homography-estimation/){:target="_blank"}{:rel="noopener noreferrer"}.

 Lately, I've been inspired by the incredible projects people have been creating with the help of Copilot.
 This sparked my curiosity to explore firsthand the experience of coding with a heavy reliance on this tool.
 I've decided to challenge myself by attempting to write some JavaScript code.
 So, be kind and withhold judgement on any of the code you see.
 After all, I'm no JavaScript developer; I'm essentially in GPT-4's hands here 😎.